vivqu/vivqu.github.io/_posts/2019-12-09-job-search.md

 After a tiring seven weeks, I can report that I was pretty satisfied with my approach.
 I was able to think through many of my assumptions and requirements for a new job role.
 I learned about a wide range of products and interesting technology.
-I also met many really smart peers and managers, with whom I hopefully can continue to stay in touch which.
+I also met many really smart peers and managers, with whom I hopefully can continue to stay in touch with.

 I will probably not be attempting such a massive job pipeline next time around.
 My best advice is to try this time-consuming rigorous approach once or twice in your career if you can.
 Quit your job and treat searching for a new job as your new full-time role,